Battle of Ash Hollow: Battle

 Upon the Sioux discovery of Cooke's men, Harney opened the fight by attacking the Sioux camp.
 Some of the Sioux took refuge in caves along the river.
 Harney had his men fire into the caves, where they killed many women and children.
 A large group of mounted warriors rode toward an escape route away from Cooke's and Harney's forces, but Heth saw them and led his forces to block them.

 The warriors broke through Heth's men, but were pursued on horseback by cavalry with Heth in the lead.
 They had a running fight for about five miles, which lasted several hours.
 At some point Heth got so far ahead of his men that he was presumed killed in action.
 His death was reported in newspapers around the country and he later took satisfaction in the obituaries his friends had written.
 The American forces were victorious, killing 86 Sioux and taking 70 prisoners, mostly women and children.
 Women and children also accounted for about half of the Sioux deaths.

 Among other American participants of the battle was Gouverneur K. Warren.
-He wrote in his diary about the horror of killing native women and children.
-He became a Union general during the American Civil War.
+He wrote in his diary about the horror of killing native women and children..
+John Buford also fought with the Americans.
+Both became Union generals during the American Civil War.

 Afterward, the army made a wide sweep of the surrounding Sioux country but encountered no further resistance.
 The Sioux called Harney "The Butcher" for the battle at Blue Water, "the Hornet" for invading their territory, and "the Big Chief Who Swears" for the treaty he forced.
 Following this battle, there were about ten years of peace between the US and the Sioux.
 The latter tried to ignore the many emigrants on the Oregon Trail, which passed through their territory.
 The emigrants took game, plants, and water that the Sioux themselves needed for survival.